 Lana Bolin, a research associate with the Environmental Resilience Institute, was one such student.
 She started her academic journey at Minneapolis Community and Technical College in downtown Minneapolis.
 Today, she is pursuing a PhD in biology at Indiana University.

 To help address the need for more equitable research opportunities for students like her, Bolin started Science CORPS in 2021, along with Indiana University Professor and ERI affiliate Jen Lau.
-The program, supported by ERI and the GEMS Institute at the University of Illinois Urbana-Champaign, engages community college students in Indiana and Illinois in paid research experiences that can be conducting from students’ homes.
+The program, supported by ERI and the GEMS Institute at the University of Illinois Urbana-Champaign, engages community college students in Indiana and Illinois in paid research experiences that can be conducted from students’ homes.

 “Academia is a weird system to navigate,” Bolin said.
 “It’s something I didn’t know how to get involved in as a community college student because there’s usually not a program you sign up for—you have to have connections that these students often don’t have.”